mvolkmann/blog/src/zig.md

 This is often used to deallocate memory allocated on the line before.
 For example, `var allocator = std.heap.page_allocator; var myList = std.ArrayList(10).init(allocator); defer myList.deinit();`
 Also see `errdefer` which specifies a function to call if an error occurs in the current scope.

+Constant and variable declarations must be initialized to some value.
+When can the type be inferred from the initial value?
+If the initial value is “undefined” (means uninitialized), does the compiler enforce that it is assigned before it is used?
+I assume this is different from making it nullable with a “?” before the type.

+To declare an array,

+- can be const or var
+- number of elements comes first, then the type, then the initial values in curly braces
+- ex. const name = [3]i32{10, 20, 30};
+- ex. var name = [_]i32{10, 20, 30}; // length is inferred from initial values

 Zig standard library